tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/others/oauth2.md

 An OAuth client is a piece of software that attempts to access the protected resource on behalf of the resource owner, and it uses OAuth to obtain that access.

+- The Authorization Server have two enpoints;
+  * `authorizationEndpoint`
+  * `tokenEndpoint`

+## The OAuth Client

+### Grant Types

+- A **Grant Type (or Authorization Grant or Flow)** defines the specific method or workflow a client application uses to obtain an Access Token from an authorization server.
+If successful it ultimately results in the client getting a token.
+  * `Authorization Code Grant Type` là một trong những authorization grant type.
+The entire OAuth process is the authorization grant: the client sending the user to the authorization endpoint, then receiving the code, then finally trading the code for the token.
+  * Other OAuth grant types: implicit grant type or client credentials grant type

+The **authorization code grant type** fully separates all of the different OAuth parties and is consequently the **most foundational** and complex of the core grant types that we’ll cover in this book.
+All of the other OAuth grant types are optimizations of this one, suited for specific use cases and environments.

+- The Authorization Client can send the resource owner (which in our case is the end user at the client) over to the authorization server’s authorization endpoint.
+- The server then sends an authorization code back to the client through its `redirect_uri`.
+- The client finally sends the code that it received to the authorization server’s token endpoint to receive an OAuth access token, which it needs to parse and store.

+### Use the token with a protected resource

+- The client make a call to the protected resource and include the access token (bearer token) in one of the three valid locations.
+  1. Send it in the `Authorization: {Bearer}` HTTP header.
+This is the method recommended by the specification wherever possible.
+  2. As a form-encoded request body parameter
+  3. As a URL-encoded query parameter

+The Authorization header is recommended whenever possible because of limitations in the other two forms.
+When using the query parameter, the value of the access token can possibly inadvertently leak into server-side logs, because it’s part of the URL request.
+Using the form-encoded parameter limits the input type of the pro-tected resource to using form-encoded parameters and the POST method.
+If the API is already set up to do that, this can be fine as it doesn’t experience the same security limitations that the query parameter does.

+The Authorization header provides the maximum flexibility and security of all three methods, but it has the downside of being more difficult for some clients to use.
+A robust client or server library will provide all three methods where appropriate, and in fact our demonstration protected resource will accept an access token in any of the three locations.

+### Refresh the access token

+k

 ## Interactions between OAuth’s actors and components: back channel, front channel, and endpoints

 OAuth is an HTTP-based protocol, but unlike most HTTP-based protocols, OAuth communication doesn’t always happen through a simple HTTP request and response.